Mathematics Ambassador Project MATHS4114P

 Short Description

-To provide experience in the identification, design and delivery of a mathematical activity appropriate to a class of pupils in primary or secondary education.
+This course provides experience of classroom practice; of the identification, design and delivery of a mathematical activity appropriate to a class of pupils in primary or secondary education; and of undertaking scholarly research in an aspect of mathematics education.

 Timetable